WitoDelnat/keat/README.md

 ## Keat Key Features

-- Supports progressive rollouts and targeted audiences.
+- Progressive rollouts and targeted audiences.
-- Supports bi- and multivariates of any type.
+- Bi- and multivariates of any type.
 - Remote configuration with no vendor lock-in.
 - Lightweight core with tree shakeable plugins.
 - Agnostic to the frontend framework.